dome9/cloud-bots-gcp/README.md

 # Onboarding

-## Clone repo
+## Download ZIP

-1. Clone this repo.
+1. Download ZIP (The GCP Function will require the content zipped).
-1. Zip the contents of the repo, excluding the outer folder (cloud-bots-gcp).
+1. If you cloned the repository make sure to Zip the contents.

 ## Create GCP Service Account for cloudbots